LinuxCNC/linuxcnc/src/hal/classicladder/zEMC_README.txt

 config_gtk.c:
 --- removed define for hardware.h

+edit.c
+--- added call to check for hal signal names (see GetElementPropertiesForStatusBar )

+edit.h
+--- added prototype for ConvVarNameToHalSigName

 emc_mods.c and emc_mods.h:
 ----added Jeffs function to check for HAL signal names (called by function GetElementPropertiesForStatusBar in edit.c